Model-based Clustering for Network Data via a Latent Shrinkage Position Cluster Model: The latent shrinkage position cluster model

-The LSPM is a Bayesian nonparametric extension of the LPM which allows automatic inference on $p$, the number of effective latent space dimensions i.e., the number of dimensions necessary to fully describe the network.
+\cite{gwee_2022_a} propose the LSPM, a Bayesian nonparametric extension of the LPM that allows automatic inference on the number of the infinite latent space dimensions that are necessary to fully describe the network i.e., the number that are effective since they have non-negligible latent position variance.
 Under the LSPM, the latent positions are assumed to have a zero-centred Gaussian distribution with diagonal precision matrix $\mathbf{\Omega}$, whose entries $\omega_{\ell}$ denote the precision of the latent positions in dimension $\ell$, for $\ell=1, \ldots, \infty$.
+Spherical Gaussian distributions are assumed, as is standard in latent position models, since the likelihood is invariant to rotations of the latent space \citep{handcock_2007_modelbased}.
 The LSPM employs a multiplicative truncated gamma process (MTGP) prior on the precision parameters: the latent dimension $h$ has an associated shrinkage strength parameter $\delta_h$, where the cumulative product of $\delta_1$ to $\delta_{\ell}$ gives the precision $\omega_{\ell}$.
 An unconstrained gamma prior is assumed for $\delta_1$, while a truncated gamma distribution is assumed for the remaining dimensions to ensure shrinkage.
 Specifically, for $i = 1, \ldots, n$

 Here $a_1$ and $b_1$ are the gamma prior's shape and rate parameters on the first dimension's shrinkage parameter, while $a_2$ is the shape parameter, $b_2$ is the rate parameter, and $t_2$ is the left truncation point (here set to 1) of the truncated gamma prior for dimensions $h > 1$.
 This MTGP prior results in an increasing precision and therefore a shrinking variance of the positions in the higher dimensions of the latent space.
+Further details regarding these hyperparameters and their choices are given in Appendix \ref{app:hyperparam}.
 Under this MTGP prior, the LSPM is nonparametric with infinitely many dimensions, where unnecessary higher dimensions' variances are increasingly shrunk towards zero.
 Dimensions that have variance very close to zero will then have little meaningful information encoded in them as the distances between nodes will be close to zero.
-Thus, the effective dimensions are those in which the variance is non-negligible.
+Thus, under the LSPM, the effective dimensions are those in which the variance is non-negligible \citep{gwee_2022_a}.